The Indochine Natural brand story. It’s edgy, exotic. It’s a love story.

 Desperate for more space, Indochine Natural moved its production facility to Penang Island, Malaysia in 2009.
 Thuy became a shareholder in Indochine Natural and closed her Viet Nam fashion design business.

 The owners today.
 Mike is Indochine Natural’s Master Formulator and Managing Director.
 Thuy, ever the reclusive North Vietnamese, manages the back end of business as a Director.
 She prefers to remain anonymous and out of the public spotlight.
 Her true nature—a woman of mystery.

 Check out our product range.

 Escape the ordinary.
-Discover artisan made skin and hair care products made only from plant ingredients harvested by human labour.
+Discover artisan-made skin and hair care products made only from plant ingredients harvested by human hands and inspired by the Indochine Natural brand story.
 Discover Indochine Natural today.